Application instructions For high school or home-school students

 Arrange for an official copy of your high school transcript to be sent to Northwestern College.

-If you’ve already taken the ACT or SAT, your scores will likely appear on your high school transcript.
+If you’ve already taken the ACT, SAT or CLT, your scores will likely appear on your high school transcript.
 If you’ve not taken either test, do so and indicate you want your scores sent to us.
 (Northwestern’s ACT code: 1346; Northwestern’s SAT code: 6490).